-For our regular weekly clinics in London, Birmingham, Brighton and our new clinic to open in Manchester in spring 2014, we urgently seek:
+For our regular weekly clinics in London, Birmingham, Brighton and in Manchester, we urgently seek:

 • Dispensing Opticians